telefonicaid/fiware-cygnus/doc/installation/src_install.md

 If the dependencies are included in the built Cygnus package, then nothing has to be done.
 If not, and depending on the Cygnus components you are going to use, you may need to install additional .jar files under `APACHE_FLUME_HOME/plugins.d/cygnus/libext/`.
 Typically, you can get the .jar file from your Maven repository (under `.m2` in your user home directory) and use the `cp` command.

-In addition:

-* Please have into account from Cygnus 0.10.0 the version of `hadoop-core` within the `pom.xml` must match the Hadoop version you are going to use; on the contrary, the HDFS sink will not work.
+(*) Please have into account from Cygnus 0.10.0 the version of `hadoop-core` within the `pom.xml` must match the Hadoop version you are going to use; on the contrary, the HDFS sink will not work.
 Of course, if you are not going to use the HDFS sink, simply use the default `hadoop-core` version (1.2.1) within the downloaded `pom.xml` for correct compilation purposes.
-* Also observe the version of `httpcomponents-core` and `httpcomponents-client` in the `pom.xml` are matching the version of such packages within the Flume bundle (`httpclient-4.2.1.jar and httpcore-4.2.1.jar`).
-These are not the newest versions of such packages, but trying to build Cygnus with such newest libraries has shown incompatibilities with Flume's ones.
-* libthrift-0.9.1.jar must overwrite `APACHE_FLUME_HOME/lib/libthrift-0.7.0.jar` (it can be got from the [this](http://repo1.maven.org/maven2/org/apache/thrift/libthrift/0.9.1/libthrift-0.9.1.jar) URL).

 [Top](#top)